 This is my go-to weekly made broth.
 Easy, healthy and delicious.

-There is no need to remove the skin before making stock, there are important properties in it as well.
-If the fat is something you wish to remove, chill the stock and skim the layer of fat off the broth.
-Just be sure to save that precious fat, schmaltz if i am sticking with the Jewish culture terms, for another use.
+There is no need to remove the skin before making stock, there are important properties in it.
+If the fat is something you wish to remove, chill the stock and skim the layer of fat off the broth after making it.

-You can freeze stock in small containers and use it to moisten rice or think out a sauce, or have it available when you need stock for soup.
+You can freeze stock in small containers and use it to moisten rice, thin out a sauce, to sautee vegetables, as a cup in the morning, or have it available when you need stock for soup.